⌘+k ctrl+k

 Order Preservation

-The CSV reader respects the preserve_insertion_order configuration option.
+The CSV reader respects the preserve_insertion_order configuration option to preserve insertion order.
 When true (the default), the order of the rows in the resultset returned by the CSV reader is the same as the order of the corresponding lines read from the file(s).
 When false, there is no guarantee that the order is preserved.

 Pages in This Section